Hybrid between biologically and quantum-inspired many-body states: Conclusions

 On the physics side, we could essentially solve the two dimensional transverse field Ising model on a square lattice.
 The model is relevant for describing lattices of atoms in a superposition of ground and Rydberg states.
 Since the Rydberg platform has been proffered as a solver for discrete optimization problems, we can use our results to put bounds on the performance needed to reach the so-called quantum advantage.

 Future works will explore different directions.
-First, our technique is directly applicable to more complex models of quantum magnetism or fermionic models, such as Hubbard model.
+First, our technique is directly applicable to more complex models of quantum magnetism or fermionic models, such as the Hubbard model.
 This requires a straightforward generalization from real to complex wave functions which, our preliminary results indicate, should not be problematic.
 The performance of the present approach should certainly be explored in these models.
-Second, further technical aspects can be improved: local optimization should allow one to use tailored optimization to speed up convergence; the choice of the orderings could be optimized and integrated in the optimization algorithm; one could use more expressive tensor networks, such as tensor trees \cite{cheng_tree_2019, shi_classical_2006} at no additional cost; one could build deeper and wider perceptrain networks.
+Second, further technical aspects can be improved: local optimization should allow one to use tailored optimization to speed up convergence; the choice of the orderings could be optimized and integrated in the optimization algorithm; one could use more expressive tensor networks, such as tensor trees \cite{shi_classical_2006,cheng_tree_2019} at no additional cost; one could build deeper and wider perceptrain networks.
+Third, the ansatz could also be used for studying the actual dynamics of the problem, within the time-dependent variational principle formalism.